marcos-venicius/linked-lists/README.md

 Console.WriteLine(structure); // 30 -> 20 -> 10
 ```

-### Find First
+### Find First Or Default

-with this operation you can get the first node that has the value you pass as argument
+with this operation you can get the first node that has the value you pass as argument or default value

 ```csharp
 var structure = new SinglyLinkedList<int>();